Access Control

 Clinical Workflow

-Clinical Workflow refers to the sequence of tasks, activities, and processes that healthcare professionals follow to deliver patient care.
-It encompasses the entire patient care journey, from the initial appointment scheduling to the final discharge and follow-up.
-Clinical workflows are…
+Clinical workflow refers to the sequence of tasks and processes that healthcare professionals follow to deliver patient care.
+It includes every step of the patient journey — from appointment scheduling to discharge and follow-up.
+A well-designed clinical workflow improves efficiency,…

 Cloud Computing